Print

 Homeschooling in San Francisco

-Homeschooling is legal in the state of California and, for the most part, parents are free to conduct their child's education as they wish.
-Regulations do require that all children are given some form of schooling from ages 6 to 18.
+Homeschooling is legal in the state of California, and for the most part, parents are free to conduct their child's education as they wish.
+The law requires that all children be given some form of schooling from ages 6 to 18.

 The Department of Education regards homeschooling as a form of private schooling.
-Parents will need to complete the Private School Affidavit (PSA).
+Parents will need to complete the Private School Affidavit (PSA) annually to continue homeschooling their children.

-Generally speaking, the state doesn't take a hands-on approach to homeschooling and advises parents looking to homeschool their children to tap into non-governmental resources such as local homeschooling organisations.
+Generally speaking, the state doesn't take a hands-on approach to homeschooling.
+It advises parents looking to homeschool their children to tap into non-governmental resources such as local homeschooling organisations.

 If parents with children in the public school system think their children may have special educational needs, they should notify the school.
 An evaluation will be carried out to determine eligibility.
 If declared eligible for special education services, an Individualized Education Program (IEP) is drawn up by a specialist team.
-Parents are included as part of this specialistic team and therefore have input in planning the way forward.
+Parents are included in this specialist team and therefore have input into planning the way forward.

-A child's IEP is reviewed at least once a year and any child with a disability is completely re-evaluated at least once every three years in order to make sure that current interventions are still appropriate.
+A child's IEP is reviewed at least once a year, and any child with a disability is completely re-evaluated at least once every three years to ensure that current interventions remain appropriate.

 When it comes to private schools, some have more robust special-needs departments than others, so it's worthwhile taking this into account when picking a school.
-Many schools are able to accommodate and provide assistance for children with learning difficulties such as ADHD or dyslexia.
-That said, not all private schools are equipped to assist with more severe disabilities.
+If a private school offers a special-needs programme, it may come at an extra cost on top of tuition.

 Tutors in San Francisco

-For expats, tutors can be helpful in aspects such as English-language development, maintenance of home language skills and getting up to speed on a new curriculum.
+For expats, tutors can be helpful in areas such as English-language development, maintenance of home language skills, and getting up to speed on a new curriculum.

 International Schools in San Francisco